fleetdm/fleet/handbook/quality/README.md

 Once the critical bug is confirmed, customer experience needs to ping both customers and the community to warn them.
 If CX is not available, the oncall engineer is responsible for doing this.
 If a quick fix workaround exists, that should be communicated as well for those who are already upgraded.

+When a critical bug is identified, we will then follow the patch release process as documented [here](https://fleetdm.com/docs/contributing/releasing-fleet#patch-releases).

 ### Measurement
 We will track the success of this process by observing the throughput of issues through the system and identifying where buildups (and therefore bottlenecks) are occurring.